emil-owczarek/bookmark/README.md

 ## Demo

-You can view a live demo of the website here: [Bookmark Management Website Demo](https://emil-owczarek.github.io/bookmark/)
+You can view a live demo of the website here: [Bookmark - Website Demo](https://emil-owczarek.github.io/bookmark/)
 ## Website Features

 - **Detailed Description of Bookmark Application**: The website contains a comprehensive overview of the Bookmark application, outlining its functionality and core features.